Updated: Feb 18

 My first trip to the Yorkshire Dales was a 9 mile walk in July.
 Starting from Ingleton we walked up the bridleway of Fell Lane, towards Crina Bottom farm.

 This is the view that really caught my creative eye.
-From the farm and White Scar’s, the path winds its way up to Ingleborough's summit.
+From the farm and White Scar’s, the path winds its way up to the Ingleborough summit.
 I love the colour and texture contrast of the millstone grit against the grass.

 At the top I was greeted with clear panoramic views across to Whernside, the Ribblehead Viaduct, Pen-y-ghent and across to Morecambe Bay.